MicrosoftDocs/azure-devops-docs/docs/extend/develop/styles-from-widget-sdk.md

 ---
 ms.prod: vs-devops-alm
 ms.technology: vs-devops-extensions-api
-title: Basic styles for widgets | Extensions for Visual Studio Team Services
+title: Basic styles for widgets | Extensions for VSTS
-description: Styles from Widget SDK to be used in widgets on dashboards in Visual Studio Team Services. ms.assetid: E5CB346F-E3EA-4A47-B10C-FFC300766585 ms.manager: douge ms.author: elbatk
+description: Styles from Widget SDK to be used in widgets on dashboards in VSTS. ms.assetid: E5CB346F-E3EA-4A47-B10C-FFC300766585 ms.manager: douge ms.author: elbatk